 - Power Limiter: Chiaki's bracelet keeps Zenki in his Sleep-Mode Size.

-- Raised by Dudes: One of the biggest difference between the manga and the anime?
-In the manga Akira/Gouki lives in a religious all male village, and he's mainly referred to as "Gokimaru" rather than "Akira" like in the anime.
+- Raised by Dudes: One of the biggest differences between the manga and the anime?
+In the manga Akira/Gouki lives in a religious all-male village, and he's mainly referred to as "Gokimaru" rather than "Akira" like in the anime.

 - Red Eyes, Take Warning: People infected with the seeds, Zenki himself to in his true form.

 - Sleep-Mode Size/Shapeshifter Mode Lock: Zenki's child form.